Kirkirillka/GPS_Tracker/docs/report/experiment/06-02-attempt.md

 ![The initial CnC server position](images/experiment_2_overview.jpg)

-All the UEs connections were made successfully:
+All the UEs connections made successfully:

 - deviceId was assigned
-- UE coordinates were displayed
+- UE coordinates displayed

-During the first half of the experiment time, after pressing 'push once' **upload/download speeds** were estimated and displayed, although the values seemed to be not realistic (300 000 kbit/s).
+During the first half of the experiment time, after pressing 'push once' **upload/download speeds** were estimated and displayed, although the values seemed to be not realistic (300 000 kBit/s).
 The values were much smaller when CnC was not connected to the Internet.

 Later, pressing 'push once' did not cause speed re-estimation, and logs contained error messages about issues related to the MQTT.

 ## Outcome

 The second attempt was also not successful.
-We hadn't managed to solve the problem in telemetry data sending, although quite
+We hadn't managed to solve the problem in telemetry data sending, some design proposals can be solution for the next iteration.

 As a result, we decided to: